 In Forest Park, a lot of people use the subway to get to work every day though Forest Park is a relatively small village.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 Forest Park is an extremely ethnically-diverse village.
 The people who call Forest Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forest Park residents report their race to be White, followed by Black or African-American.
-Forest Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.13% of the village’s residents.
-Important ancestries of people in Forest Park include Irish, Italian, Polish, and English.
+Important ancestries of people in Forest Park include German, Irish, Italian, Polish, and English.

 The most common language spoken in Forest Park is English.
 Other important languages spoken here include Spanish and Tagalog.